ekspla/Pitot_GPS_Sensor_Logger/README.md

 `sdcard.py`, micropython-lib [8](https://github.com/micropython/micropython-lib)

-- Environmental sensor, BMP280, (optional, I2C):
+- Environmental sensor, BMP280 of BOSH Sensortec [9](https://www.bosch-sensortec.com/products/environmental-sensors/pressure-sensors/bmp280/), (optional, I2C):
-Used for calibration, as well as for calculating altitudes.
+Used for air density calibration, as well as for calculating altitudes.

 Note that this sensor should be protected against direct sunlight and air stream.
 A tiny piece of black open-cell foam (sponge) may suffice.

-A modified version of Adafruit [9](https://github.com/adafruit) driver.
+A modified version of Adafruit [10](https://github.com/adafruit) driver.
 Continuous mode, Px16, Tx2, w/o FIR filter.

 ## Assembling